wiegandlmu/Image-Stitcher-for-Fiji-ImageJ/README.md

 1. Open Fiji.
 2. Go to "Plugins" -> "New" -> "Macro".
-3. Copy the code from the `keyence_image_stitcher.ijm` file and paste it into the editor.
+3. Copy the code from the `Fiji_image_stitcher.ijm` file and paste it into the editor.
 4. Click "Run" in the script editor.
 5. Choose the main folder (the folder containing the `Image_XXX` subfolders) when prompted.